EleniNtokou/efood_assignment/README.md

 - Part 3 <br />
   Code <br />
   This folder contains all the code for the requested analysis in Python 3.7.9  <br />
-  Instruction: download the file in a preferable local file  <br />
+  Instructions:download the file in a preferable local file  <br />
                use the pip install -r requirements.txt command to install all the python packages required  <br />
                run the code  <br />
   Presentation  <br />